-The cracking tends to be one characteristic of peanut butter cookies.
-The baking soda causes the cookies to expand during cooking.
-This expansion causes the cracks.
-It’s also important to have the right amount of flour in the cookie dough.
-Too much flour will prevent the cracks from forming.
+Cracking tends to be one characteristic of peanut butter cookies.
+The cracking results from the expansion of the cookies during cooking caused by baking soda.
+Having the right amount of flour in the cookie dough is also important.
+Too much flour will prevent cracks from forming.

-You can certainly use crunchy peanut butter in place of the creamy peanut butter in this recipe.
+You can certainly use crunchy peanut butter instead of the creamy peanut butter in this recipe.

 It’s best not to use natural peanut butter.
-Cookes made with natural peanut butter tend to be dry and crumbly.
+Cookies made with natural peanut butter tend to be dry and crumbly.

 The cookie dough can be made in advance and refrigerated, covered for 3 to 4 days.
 It should come to room temperature before baking.
 You can also freeze the cookie balls without the sugar coating for up to 3 months.
 The frozen cookie balls should be thawed before rolling in sugar and baking.

-Rolling the cookie balls in sugar is really optional.
-I like to roll the cookies in sugar because it produces a crunchy exterior.
+Rolling the cookie balls in sugar is optional.
+However, I like to roll the cookies in sugar because it produces a crunchy exterior.

 I wouldn’t recommend using writing gel for the spider’s legs.
-The reason is that the gel doesn’t harden the way that the chocolate melting wafers to.
+The reason is that the gel doesn’t harden the way the chocolate melting wafers do.

 Other Halloween Treats

-Halloween is that time of year where one can use one’s imagination to produce spooktacular treats.
+Halloween is that time of year when one can use one’s imagination to produce spooktacular treats.
 Here are some of my favorites: